-The amount of N81.22 billion (\$226.36 million) represents the outstanding balance on three dollar short-term facilities of US \$75 million, US \$100 and US \$50 million granted by First Abu

-Dhabi Bank in March 2018, August 2018 and September 2018 respectively.
-The first facility is priced at 3-month LIBOR plus 2.5% spread payable quarterly and would mature in February 2018, the second facility is priced at 4.95% payable at maturity and would mature in August 2019 while the third facility is priced at 4.95% payable quarterly and would mature in September 2019.
+The amount of N54.41 billion (\$150.90 million) represents the outstanding balance on two dollar short-term facilities of US \$100 million and US \$50 million granted by First Abu Dhabi Bank in August 2018 and September 2018 respectively.
+Both facilities are priced at 4.95% with interest payable quarterly and principal payable at maturity dates of August 2019 and September 2019.